 One of the most fundamental changes every good manager needs to adopt is switching from an individual contributor (IC) mindset to a multiplier mindset.

 Before you become a manager, you focus on maximizing your productivity and efficiency.
-It’s all shipping that code, completing that copy, or hitting that sales goal.
+It’s all shipping that code, completing that copy, closing those tickets, or hitting that sales goal.

 Think of creative ways to make your team better

 Adopting a multiplier mindset is at the core of what it means to become a great manager.
 When you make others around you better, more effective, or unblocked, you maximize their potential.

 By showing that you have the ability to make those around you better, you’ll start to be seen as a potential future manager.

 Chances are, you know your teammates well.
 At least, well enough to know what some of their challenges are and some of the problems the team is facing as a whole.

 Use that knowledge to think of creative ways to make your team better.
 If something or someone is serving as a bottleneck, or some work is inefficient or ineffective, here’s how you can help: